-The balance of assessment by mode of assessment (e.g. coursework, exam and in-person) depends to some extent on the optional modules chosen by apprentices.
+The balance of assessment by mode of assessment (e.g. coursework, exam and in-person) depends to some extent on the optional modules chosen by learners.
 The approximate percentage of the course assessed by coursework, exam and in-person is shown below.

-Level 4 Workload
+Workload